loujainbilal/MICB475_Team4/README.md

 *Meeting Minutes*
 Texas
-- Number of prediabetics:
+- Number of prediabetics:11
-- Number of non-prediabetic:
+- Number of non-prediabetic: 52

 Colombia
 - Number of prediabetics: 135